 Tech skills are in high demand these days, and from printed circuit board (PCB) design to data science, it’s good to have talents and training in tech fields.
-But going solo as an entrepreneur is another thing entirely, and there are dozens of pitfalls and barriers to success for any business.
+But going solo as an entrepreneur is another thing entirely, and there are dozens of pitfalls and barriers to success for any business idea that you might pursue.
 In fact, 8 out of 10 businesses fail within their first few years.

 So whether you’re a self-taught PCB designer or you’ve got formal education in PCB design software, it’s important to remember that the quality of your work won’t inform the success of your business: your business acumen will.
 With that in mind, we’ve gathered several tips and tricks to help pave the way for success with your PCB design business.

 When you’re working with PCB design, it’s important to identify what the goals for your business are.
 Do you want to be a niche designer, working with specific elements or clients?
 For example, you could design your business model around assisting other entrepreneurs or inventors, helping design the tech that will bring their ideas to life.
 Alternately, you could focus on designing for specific products, and build your business model based on your expertise.

 Develop a Marketing Plan for Your Niche

 Depending on your niche, your marketing plan might be wildly different!
 For example, if you’re working with entrepreneurs, Facebook (and other social media marketing tools), Kickstarter, and entrepreneurial centers might make for excellent advertising areas.

 However, if you’re wanting to work with manufacturers, LinkedIn and professional organizations might be much better targets.
 At the end of the day, always market to the places where your likely clients will be.

 Make a Calendar and Stick to It